Stanley Walden: Composer and educator

-His film scores include David Newman's La fille d’Amérique (1977), Vadim Glowna's Desperado City (1981), which won the Caméra d’Or in Cannes and in which Walden also acted, and George Tabori’s Frohes Fest for German public service television broadcaster ZDF.
+Walden's film scores include David Newman's La fille d’Amérique (1977), Vadim Glowna's Desperado City (1981), which won the Caméra d’Or in Cannes and in which Walden also acted, and George Tabori’s Frohes Fest for German public service television broadcaster ZDF.

 During his extensive career, he has received acclaim as a conductor, author, actor (on stage and in film), director and educator.
 In 1991, he and his wife, Barbara Walden, founded the Musical/Show Department at the Berlin Universität der Künste (Berlin University of the Arts).
 In 1998, collaborating with Barbara Walden, he published the book Life Upon The Wicked Stage, which has become a standard work for training musical actors.
 In 2000, after resigning from his professorship at the Berlin University of the Arts, he continued to give workshops there in 2001.
 The Waldens also taught workshops at the Folkwang Schule in Essen, at the Theater Institute in Munich, in Moscow, at Sarah Lawrence College and at the California Institute of the Arts.

 He served on the faculty of The Juilliard School at Lincoln Center ("Music for Dance") from 1960 to 1964 and the Lincoln Center Institute (now the Lincoln Center Institute for the Arts in Education).
 He was a guest teacher at Yale University and the Eastman School of Music.